painfulexistence/cpp-wasm/README.md

 # Running (open http://localhost:3000/ in your browser)
 python -m http.server -d ./build-wasm 3000 # Use your preferred local server
 ```

-#### Notes
+### Notes
-We didn't use GLEW because the vcpkg wasm32 port is currently borken
+- I didn't use GLEW because the vcpkg wasm32 port is currently borken